bcritt1/translate/readme.md

 # PDF Translation

-This repo provides a shell script for the conversion of pdf files to plain-text for the purposes of higher-level text processing.
+This repo provides a shell script for the conversion of pdf files to plain-text for the purposes of translation.
 This implementation utilizes the job array functionality of slurm to process all files in parallel.
 Parallelization may not be necessary for small corpora.

 ## File Overview

-[parallel_pdf_convert.sh](/scripts/ocr/parallel_pdf_convert.sh) utilizes imagemagick, tesseract, and ghostscript to OCR pdf files.
+[translate.sh](translate.sh) utilizes imagemagick, tesseract, and [Translate Shell](https://www.soimort.org/translate-shell/) to OCR pdf files and translate them to/from languages of your choice.
 Should also work on tiffs with light tweaking.

-[parallel_pdf.sbatch](/scripts/ocr/parallel_pdf.sbatch) invokes the shell script and runs as a slurm array.
+[translate.sbatch](translate.sbatch) invokes the shell script and runs as a slurm array.

 ## Usage Instructions